edsml-de1052e8/Environmental_Data/Course_Notes/Lecture 14.md

 - vertical polarisation: if it is a bushy crop, nothing hits the ground  so good representation of the crop of interest
 - Horizontal polarisation : if it is barley crop, then it may be hitting the crop but mostly the ground

+## Applications

+- Oil slick detection: Oil slicks appear as dark features because the oil smoothes out the small waves by increased viscosity.

+- On a smooth sea surface, most of the SAR signal is specularly reflected away from the antenna, causing dark features.
+- Environmental factors, e.g. wind, can alter the behaviour of the sea in the vicinity of slicks.
+- In strong wind, the sea surface will be rough (whether oil slicks or not) and wind speeds of <8-9 m/s are required for reliable detection.

+- Sea surface roughness eg. impact of offshore windfarms on sea current

+### InSAR

+- Interferometry  uses the differential phase of the reflected radiation, either from multiple passes along the same trajectory and/or from multiple displaced phase centres (antennas) on a single pass
+- Both Amplitude and Phase information are needed for interferometric processing.
+- SAR SLC records both real or in-phase (I) and imaginary or quadrature-phase (Q) components of the backscatter echoes, to reconstruct the intensity and location of each echo.

+- Using two coherent beams of radar energy, from a satellite, separated in time and space, we can extract the distance as a function of the phase of the wave – Differential InSAR
+- by using hundreds of SAR images you can track objects which scatter consistently over time
+- Now with this you can get analysis of change by 1 mm/year!!

+- Can be used to monitor the effect of tunelling on buildings collapsing eg. few centimeters per year on Blackfriars bridge in London
+-
+-